greg-raven/Impeachment-Chronicles/_posts/2020-06-22-johnson-and-may-ignored-claims-russia-had-likely-hold-over-trump-ex-spy-alleges.md

 In his memo to MPs, Steele also argues that Russia under Putin has become a "powerful rogue state."
 A lack of pushback from the UK and others has emboldened its bad behaviour, he writes.
 This trajectory was not inevitable and, he says, has been driven by a "corrupt political elite" fearful of regime change and seeking to protect its "ill-gotten" wealth.

 He cites seven "paradigm shift" moments that have surprised and wrong-footed successive western governments.
 They include the breakup of the oil company Yukos, the poisonings of Litvinenko and Sergei Skripal, and the invasions of Georgia and Ukraine.
-He also mentions Russian election meddling, in particular during the 2016 US presidential vote.
+He also mentions Russian election meddling, in particular during the 2016 U.S. presidential vote.
 In each case the west's response was limited.
 Moscow perceives this as "weakness", he writes.

 According to Steele, Putin and his associates have a particular "love-hate" obsession with Britain.
 Vast amounts of "illegitimate" wealth is hidden in the UK; at the same time London is home to an influential émigré community, which the Kremlin views with suspicion.
 Putin wanted to embarrass and humiliate the UK in order to "cow" other countries and to further his corrupt and amoral agenda, the ISC was told.